-Overall, the Group's solvency need is calculated at DKK 6,181 million at the end of 2023 (2022: DKK 6,171 million), which is largely unchanged, while the solvency need ratio has been reduced by 0.4 percentage points and amounts to 9.9%.
-(2022: 10.3%).
+Overall, the Group's solvency need is calculated at DKK 6,373 million at the end of first half year 2024 (2023: DKK 6,181 million) and the solvency need ratio amounts 10.1% (2023: 9.9%), which is an increase by 0.2 percentage points from 2023.

-The reduction in the solvency need ratio is attributable to a reduced solvency need ratio for credit risk and market risk.
-This is partly offset by an increase in the solvency need ratio for operational risks, which is mainly driven by the Group's profit in 2023.
+The increase in the solvency need ratio is mainly attributable to an increased solvency need ratio for credit risk.
+This is partly offset by a reduction in the solvency need ratio for market risk.
+The movements in the solvency need ratio are driven by the Group's pillar 2 requirements .

-The figure below shows the development in the Group's individual solvency needs from year-end 2022 to yearend 2023.
+The figure below shows the development in the Group's individual solvency need from first half year 2023 to first half year 2024.